pranathiparimi3108/EduGenie/README.md

 Contributions are welcome.

-1. Fork the repository.
+1. Fork this repository.
 2. Create a feature branch.
 3. Commit your changes.
-4. Push the branch.
+4. Push your branch.
 5. Open a Pull Request.

 Please read **CONTRIBUTING.md** before contributing.